Feature

 The tasks view

-A flat list of every task assigned to you, across all spaces, sorted by last updated.
-Each row shows the state checkbox, title, type if any, and the relative updated time.
+Each row shows the state checkbox, title, type if any, and the relative updated time; long titles wrap up to three lines rather than clipping.
 Toggle state by clicking the checkbox, or right-click it for the full state menu (inbox, in progress or custom workflow states, completed, later).
+Click a row's title to open it in a popover over your current view rather than navigating away.

-Tasks created from this view default to unrestricted access (everyone in the space can see them), and self-assigning a task no longer adds you to the participants list, so you keep your existing access level instead of being demoted from admin to editor.
+Tasks created from this view default to unrestricted access (everyone in the space can see them), and self-assigning a task does not add you to the participants list, so you keep your existing access level instead of being demoted from admin to editor.

 Task states